The role of antibody-mediated immunity in shaping the seasonality of respiratory viruses: An immuno-epidemiological transmission model

-which we illustrate in Figure \ref{compartmental-model}.
-This model is similar in nature to the general recovery-stratified model described by \textcite{El-Khalifi2023-cd}, but differs in our allowance for variability in the post-infection antibody level and their use of different functions to describe immune protection across the different strata.
+The model we describe is similar in nature to the general recovery-stratified model described by \textcite{El-Khalifi2023-cd}, but differs in our allowance for variability in the post-infection antibody level and their use of different functions to describe immune protection across the different strata.